Rebecca Todd Peters

 Rebecca Todd Peters is a feminist and Christian social ethicist who serves as a professor of Religious Studies at Elon University.
-Peters' scholarship focuses on questions related to economics, the environmental crisis, globalization, poverty and women's access to reproductive health care.
+Peters' scholarship focuses on questions related to economics, the environmental crisis, globalization, poverty, and women's access to abortion.

+Education and career

-Peters received her B.A. from Rhodes College in Art and English and her M.Div. and Ph.D. in Christian Social Ethics from Union Theological Seminary in New York.
+Peters received her B.A. in Art and English from Rhodes College and her M.Div. and Ph.D. in Christian Social Ethics from Union Theological Seminary in New York.
 She was also ordained as a Presbyterian Church (U.S.A.) minister and worked in the PCUSA national office of Women's Ministries for six years.

-Peters is a past President of the American Academy of Religion, Southeast Region and was Elon University's 2011–12 Distinguished Scholar.
+Peters is the past President of the American Academy of Religion, Southeast Region, and was Elon University's 2011–12 Distinguished Scholar.
 She also served as the Founding Director of the Poverty and Social Justice program at Elon.